Operation Crossroads: Tan Mu's Bikini Atoll and the Mushroom Cloud as Still Life

 On July 1, 1946, at 9:00 a.m. local time, the United States detonated Able, a 23-kiloton plutonium implosion device suspended 159 meters above the lagoon at Bikini Atoll in the Marshall Islands.
 The explosion vaporized two unmanned warships positioned within 300 meters of ground zero and damaged nine others.
 The radioactive plume rose to 44,000 feet.
 The blast wave circled the earth three times.
 Operation Crossroads, the first postwar nuclear test series, was intended to assess the effects of atomic weapons on naval targets.
 Able was the first underwater test in history.
 Bikini Atoll was chosen because it was remote, sparsely populated, and possessed a lagoon deep enough to sink battleships.
 The indigenous Bikini people, 167 individuals, were relocated to Rongerik Atoll with the promise of return.
 They never returned.
 The atoll remains uninhabitable.
 Tan Mu painted it in 2020.

 *Bikini Atoll* (2020) is oil on linen, 41 by 51 centimeters.
 The composition centers a mushroom cloud rising from an expanse of water rendered in tones of Payne's gray and cobalt blue.
 The cloud itself is built from layers of burnt sienna, raw umber, and titanium white, the base a dense accumulation of cadmium red light that bleeds upward into the stem.
 The water surface reflects the explosion in a pattern of specular highlights, the ripples described with ultramarine blue and flake white.
 The painting measures sixteen by twenty inches.
 It is the size of a standard portrait.
-The explosion that produced radiation levels that would contaminate the atoll for decades occupies a surface the size of a sheet of letter paper.
+The explosion that produced radiation levels that would contaminate the atoll for decades occupies a surface the size of a sheet of letter paper, a monumental event shrunk to a handheld scale to force a moment of private reckoning.

 The reduction of scale is the painting's first conceptual move.
 Operation Able produced a fireball 250 meters in diameter that rose to 18 kilometers before flattening into the characteristic cap.
 The Baker shot, conducted four weeks later on July 25, produced a column of water and radioactive mist that reached 1.8 kilometers high and a base surge that engulfed target ships within a kilometer of ground zero.
 The official report documented seventy-eight ships damaged or sunk.
 The Bikini people were evacuated three days before Able.
 They watched the explosion from Rongerik, 125 miles away.
 The shockwave arrived in thirty minutes.
 The light was visible for hundreds of miles.
 Tan Mu's painting compresses this event to the scale of a tabletop object.
 The mushroom cloud is not sublime.
 It is intimate.
 It is the size of a bouquet.
 The painting does not attempt to convey the scale of the explosion.
 It conveys the scale at which the explosion can be thought about.